polterguy/polterguy.github.io/tutorials/http-rest/index.md

 * __multipart/form-data__ - Automatically transforms your lambda object to a multipart MIME payload

-To use any of the above automatic conversions, make sure you _do not_ provide a value for your **[payload]**, but rather provide a semantic lambda structure, such as the following illustrates.
+To use any of the above automatic conversions, make sure you _do not_ provide a value for your **[payload]**, but rather provide a semantic lambda structure such as the following illustrates.

 ```
 http.post:"https://foo.com/hyperlambda-endpoint"